3 Days in New York City

 Now, some people prefer seeing the skyline from the Empire State Building, and that’s a great option too.
 I like Top of the Rock, because you can actually see the Empire State Building (you know, because you’re not standing on it?
 LOL) The views are incredible any time of day, but just before and after sunset is really nice.

-You can also go up one more floor, which is smaller in square footage than the lower floor, but offers additional unencumbered views.
+We also went up one more floor, which is smaller in square footage than the lower floor, but offers additional unencumbered views.
 There are no glass planes here, but if you were to fall, you’d only make it back down one flight to the deck of the 70th floor.

 Make sure to look north and see Central Park; to look west over the river to New Jersey, and of course, look south to see the Empire State Building as well as One World Trade Center (aka Freedom Tower) in the distance.
 The Chrysler Building can also be seen to the southwest.
 Unfortunately, its view is partially blocked by another building.